Moulin Rouge, Paris in 2024: My Experience (Tickets, Dress Code, What to expect etc)

 Moulin Rouge, Paris runs 2 shows every day of the year at 9 PM and 11 PM (I am not sure about holidays).
 For those wanting to have dinner, there is an option of having dinner at 7 PM followed by the 9 PM show.
 The Moulin Rouge show length is approximately 105-110 minutes.

-I did not choose the dinner option since there were no vegetarian options to choose from and at the same time, it was expensive too.
-You have to pay a minimum of 105 Euros for a single ticket.
+I did not choose the dinner option since there were no vegetarian options to choose from but now they do have an option of choosing a vegetarian meal.
+You have to pay a minimum of 135 Euros for a single ticket.

 What to wear to Moulin Rouge Paris (Moulin Rouge Paris Dress Code)?